The basic structure of a corporation

 - Designing and implementing processes to improve efficiency

-- Evaluating performances
+- Evaluating performance

-- Keeping the CEO up to date on business operations
+- Updating the CEO on business operations

-- Managing external partnerships and relationships
+- Managing external partnerships

 - Filling in for the CEO as required

-3. Chief financial officer (CFO)
+3. Chief Financial Officer (CFO)

 A CFO’s responsibilities include:

-- Creating internal reporting systems and overseeing record keeping
+- Creating internal reporting systems

-- Preparing financial statements
+- Preparing financial statements and reports

 - Making recommendations to reduce costs